County of Santa Barbara

 COMMUNITY SERVICES DEPARTMENT

-to execute, on behalf of the County as the lead agency of the Santa Barbara County Continuum of
+designee, to execute, on behalf of the County as the lead agency of the Santa Barbara County

-Care (CoC), a HHIP Funding Agreement between the CoC and the Santa Barbara San Luis
+Continuum of Care (CoC), a HHIP Funding Agreement between the CoC and the Santa

-with Good Samaritan Shelter for Prevention, Diversion, Rehousing) for a total contract amount not
+Agreement with Good Samaritan Shelter for Prevention, Diversion, Rehousing) for a total

 c) Determine that the approval of the recommended actions is exempt from the California